svallejovera/svallejovera.github.io/index.md

 <img class="profile-picture" src="C1461B40-57E5-4DBD-B37A-82D96282E372_1_105_c.jpeg">

 Welcome!
-I am an Assistant Professor at the School of Social Science and Government at the Tecnológico de Monterrey, México.
+I am an Assistant Professor in the Department of Political Science at the University of Western Ontario.
 I am also the director of the interdisciplinary Laboratory of Computational Social Science - México ([iLCSS](https://ilcss.umd.edu/)) and a Research Fellow at the Hewlett Packard Enterprise Data Science Institute (University of Houston).
-Previously, I was a Post-Doctoral Fellow in the Department of Political Science at the University of Houston.
+Previously, I was a Post-Doctoral Fellow in the Department of Political Science at the University of Houston and an Assistant Profesor at the Tecnológico de Monterrey, México.
 I earned my Ph.D. in Political Science from the University of Maryland, College Park.
-I will be joining the Department of Political Science at the University of Western Ontario in 2023.

 ## Research Interest

 My research explores the relationship between gendered political institutions and representation, and racial identity and racism in Latin America.
 I am particularly interested in the gendered barriers in political institutions, and the strategic reaction of political actors when encountering these barriers.
 My methodological work applies novel Natural Language Processing (NLP) to a wide variety of text data, from legislative speeches to tweets, to answer substantive questions about gender, racism, and politics.

-You can find my CV [here](https://svallejovera.github.io/files/vallejo_cv.pdf).
+You can find my CV [here](https://svallejovera.github.io/files/vallejo_cv.pdf) | [Google Scholar](https://scholar.google.com/citations?user=1TOKuVkAAAAJ&hl=en&oi=ao)

 ## Peer-Reviewed Publications